MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

 - If the subject is large, move in a lateral motion from one end of the object to the other changing the height with each pass until you feel that you have captured all of surfaces of the object

+## Set preferences

+While the majority of Metashape’s preferences can be left at their default values, there are a few alterations that should be made before getting started.

+1. First navigate to the preferences panel by selecting **Tools > Preferences**.

+SCREEN SHOT GOES HERE

+2. Click through the **General**, **GPU**, and **Advanced** tabs at the top to confirm that the following options are selected.

+SCREEN SHOT GOES HERE

+3. On the **General** tab, check the “Write log to file” option under the “miscellaneous “ tab and choose a location and file name you would like to use for your log.
+Click **Apply** and navigate to the **GPU** tab.

+SCREEN SHOT GOES HERE

+4. On the **GPU** tab, check any GPUs that you have available for processing.
+If you only have one GPU available, check “Use CPU when performing GPU accelerated processing”, otherwise leave it unchecked.
+Click **Apply** and navigate to the **Advanced** tab.

+SCREEN SHOT GOES HERE

+Start with these settings from the “advanced” tab.
+If the camera you are using to take the photos has extensive meta data about the location, orientation, etc. then you may wish to experiment with the options in the Import / Export section.
+Click **OK** to apply and close the preferences pane.

+## Import photos

+Now that our environment preferences are set up, we can begin adding the photos that will be used to construct our 3D model.

+To do this, navigate to **Workflow** > **Add Photos** and select the photos that you would like to import.

+SCREEN SHOT GOES HERE